As someone who knows the deep nuances of emailing I get asked a lot about how to create an email group in Outlook.

 That’s all you need to do to send group emails to a contact group on Outlook.

-Now that we’ve seen how you can send group emails to your Outlook distribution list, let’s see how a group owner can edit the contact list.
+Now that we’ve seen how you can send group emails to everyone in your Outlook address book, let’s see how a group owner can edit group members or details.

 How to Edit a Contact List in Outlook

 What if you want to add a new email contact or change the group ID of an existing group?

 Just open the Outlook app (on any platform or the web) and type a new message.
 Then, type in the group ID in the To field.
 Now right-click on the list and select Edit Contact.

 The contact group tab will then open, and you can add new members or remove members from the existing group easily!

 Note: This process remains largely unchanged irrespective of the platform you use with Outlook.